DenseShift: Towards Accurate and Efficient Low-Bit Power-of-Two Quantization: Abstract

 \section{Abstract}

-Deploying deep neural networks on low-resource edge devices is challenging due to their ever-increasing resource requirements.
-Recent investigations propose multiplication-free neural networks to reduce computation and memory consumption.
-Shift neural network is one of the most effective tools towards these reductions.
-However, existing low-bit shift networks are not as accurate as their full precision counterparts and cannot efficiently transfer to a wide range of tasks due to their inherent design flaws.
-We propose \DS network that exploits the following novel designs.
-First, we demonstrate that the zero-weight values in low-bit shift networks are neither useful to the model capacity nor simplify the model inference.
-Therefore, we propose to use a zero-free shifting mechanism to simplify inference while increasing the model capacity.
-Second, we design a new metric to measure the weight freezing issue in training low-bit shift networks, and propose a sign-scale decomposition to improve the training efficiency.
-Third, we propose the low-variance random initialization strategy to improve the model's performance in transfer learning scenarios.
-We run extensive experiments on various computer vision and speech tasks.
-The experimental results show that DenseShift network significantly outperforms existing low-bit multiplication-free networks and can achieve competitive performance to the full-precision counterpart.
-It also exhibits strong transfer learning performance with no drop in accuracy.
+Efficiently deploying deep neural networks on low-resource edge devices is challenging due to their ever-increasing resource requirements.
+To address this issue, researchers have proposed multiplication-free neural networks, such as Power-of-Two quantization, or also known as Shift networks, which aim to reduce memory usage and simplify computation.
+However, existing low-bit Shift networks are not as accurate as their full-precision counterparts, typically suffering from limited weight range encoding schemes and quantization loss.
+In this paper, we propose the \DS network, which significantly improves the accuracy of Shift networks, achieving competitive performance to full-precision networks for vision and speech applications.
+In addition, we introduce a method to deploy an efficient \DS network using non-quantized floating-point activations, while obtaining $1.6\times$ speed-up over existing methods.
+To achieve this, we demonstrate that zero-weight values in low-bit Shift networks do not contribute to model capacity and negatively impact inference computation.
+To address this issue, we propose a zero-free shifting mechanism that simplifies inference and increases model capacity.
+We further propose a sign-scale decomposition design to enhance training efficiency and a low-variance random initialization strategy to improve the model's transfer learning performance.
+Our extensive experiments on various computer vision and speech tasks demonstrate that \DS outperforms existing low-bit multiplication-free networks and achieves competitive performance compared to full-precision networks.
+Furthermore, our proposed approach exhibits strong transfer learning performance without a drop in accuracy. { Our code was released on \href{https://github.com/xinlinli1990/noah-research/tree/master/S3-Training}{GitHub}.}